ItsTusharbz/aws-notes-obsidian-/Notes/Database.md

 - RDS - Relational Database Service
 - Data is stored in EBS
- - Below are the available services
+ - Below are the supported databases
-   - Postgres
+   - Postgress
    - MySQL
    - MariaDB
    - Oracle
    - Microsoft SQL Server
    - IBM DB2
-   - Aurora
+   - Aurora (Postgress and Mysql compatible)
-   -

 #### Amazon Aurora
-- PostgreSQL and MySQL are both supported by Aurora DB
+- PostgreSQL and MySQL are both supported by Aurora DB.
+- It is a db as well act as service doing auto scaling etc
 - Proprietary tech of AWS no open source
 - 5x performance than MySQL, 3X performance than PostgreSQL
 - Automatically grows 10Gb to 128TB
 - cost 20% more than RDS
 - Not in free tier

 #### Amazon Aurora Serverless